-Hiring qualified employees are one of the best things you can do for your business, and getting them to stick around is even more important.
+Hiring qualified employees is one of the best things you can do for your business, and getting them to stick around is even more critical.

 High turnover rates are both costly and time-consuming.
-In fact, studies have shown that the cost of replacing a worker can add up to 20 percent of an employee's salary.
-For middle and upper management, the cost can be even higher.
-So what retention strategies can you use to keep key employees from moving on?
+Studies have shown that the cost of replacing a worker can add up to 20 percent of an employee's salary.
+For middle and upper management, the price can be even higher.
+So what retention strategies can you use to keep critical employees from moving on?

 Why It's Important